revbayes/revbayes.github.io/tutorials/bayes_factors/index.md

 -------------------------------

-In some or many situations the number of possible models to compare is large, *e.g.,*choosing all possible combinations of substitution models {% cite Huelsenbeck2004 %}.
+In some or many situations the number of possible models to compare is large, *e.g.*, choosing all possible combinations of substitution models {% cite Huelsenbeck2004 %}.
 Furthermore, imagine, for example, that there are several (possibly many) alternative models that provide a similarly good fit to our given dataset.
-In such scenarios, conditioning inference on *any* single model (even the ‘best’) ignores uncertainty in the chosen model, which can cause estimates to be biased.
+In such scenarios, conditioning inference on *any* single model (even the 'best') ignores uncertainty in the chosen model, which can cause estimates to be biased.
 This is the issue of *model uncertainty*.
 The Bayesian framework provides a natural approach for accommodating model uncertainty by means of *model averaging*; we simply adopt the perspective that models (like standard parameters) are random variables, and integrate the inference over the distribution of candidate models.
-We will demonstrate how to accommodate model uncertainty using ‘RevBayes‘ in a separate tutorial, RB_ModelAveraging_Tutorial.
+We will demonstrate how to accommodate model uncertainty using RevBayes in a separate tutorial, RB_ModelAveraging_Tutorial.

 Assessing Model Adequacy
 ------------------------